appveyor/website/src/docs/enterprise/installation.md

 ## Setup Domain Name

-At the website of our domain name provider (e.g. go daddy etc)
+At the website of our domain name provider (e.g. go daddy etc):

-Add an 'A Record' for your static IP address from above, and map it to: `ci.yourcompany.com` (in this example)
+* Add an 'A Record' for your static IP address from above, and map it to: `ci.yourcompany.com` (in this example).

 It may take minutes or hours for DNS records to replicate around the globe before you will see the changes.
 When it does, you should be able to point your browser to: `http://ci.yourcompany.com`, and you will see the familar start page of IIS Server on your CI Server!